Building arbitrage-free implied volatility: Sinkhorn's algorithm and variants: Introduction

 \subsection{Contents}

 In this paper, we will build a solution satisfying (1-2-3-4) by construction.
 The conditions (1-2-3) are automatically (and exactly) satisfied as we construct a non-parametric density fitting the Vanillas.
 Our approach is close in spirit to the ``Weighted Monte-Carlo approach'' based on an entropic penalisation as introduced in \cite{avellaneda2001weighted}.
 However, our approach use a non-degeneracy hypothesis in order to prove the existence of smooth fitting probability.
-We build the first fitting marginal in Section \ref{Section1} to help the reader accommodate with the concepts.
-Then we do the general case in Section \ref{Section2}, we assume that the first marginal is created, and we build the second marginal.
-Furthermore, we present a Sinkhorn's algorithm compatible with the convex order property.
+We introduce the framework and the goal in Section \ref{sect:intro} to help the reader accommodate with the concepts.
+Then in Section \ref{sect:m-markov}, we prove the appropriate theoretical results to show the shape of the fitting model we build, and then we provide an algorithm to obtain it in practice.
 The convergence of our algorithm is then proved (see Theorem \ref{thm:convergence}) with a fast decay rate and therefore our numerical scheme solves (4).
-We conclude with numerous examples of fitting to Equity Vanillas for various stocks and indices.
+We finally in Subsection \ref{subsect:all_maturities} show under which condition we can extend the construction from two times to a higher number of times.
+We conclude with numerous examples of fitting to Equity Vanillas for various stocks and indices in Section \ref{sect:numerical}.
 Then Section \ref{sect:proofs} is dedicated to the proofs of the technical results.